 Strawberries on a layer of caramel covering a soft white cake cushion and blanketed by a cloud of sweet, fluffy and crispy meringue!
 Enjoy this Strawberry Meringue Cake!

 We made it back to Thailand a couple days ago.
 This time we are in Chiang Mai, in Northern Thailand.
 But when we were still on Bali, I had a craving one day for one of my most favourite cake bars – Strawberry Pudding Cake.

-We always had it as summer treat growing up in Germany, because it was the only time of year when fresh strawberries were available.
-It starts with a layer of white cake, then a layer of whipped vanilla pudding, lots and lots of fresh, juicy, ripe strawberries, and on top a red jelly-like glaze.
+We always had it as a summer treat growing up in Germany, because it was the only time of year when fresh strawberries were available.
+It starts with a layer of white cake, then a layer of whipped vanilla pudding, lots and lots of fresh, juicy, ripe strawberries, and on top, a red jelly-like glaze.

 But, alas, my time on Bali was marked with more baking fails than is typical for me.
-Maybe I got out of practice during the eight oven-less months prior, or maybe it was the gas oven, that took some getting used to.
-But most likely I was just a little over-ambitious and not used to Indonesian ingredients.
+Maybe I got out of practice during the eight oven-less months prior, or maybe it was the gas oven; that took some getting used to.
+But most likely, I was just a little over-ambitious and not used to Indonesian ingredients.

 I did not want grainy, flavourless pudding to ruin my childhood-memory-cake, so I decided to forego the pudding layer and just spread dulce de leche between the white cake and strawberry layer.

-In Germany it is super-easy to make the jelly-glaze.
+In Germany, it is super easy to make the jelly-glaze.
 The powder is sold in little packages and one just has to mix it with a little sugar and fruit juice or water.
 Of course, nothing like this glaze powder was available in Indonesia.
 Again, a little internet research and I figured out, it could also be made with gelatine sheets.

-All good and well in theory, but in my practice the glaze took forever to set just a little and then it was impossible to pour it.
+And that's all good and well in theory, but in my practice the glaze took forever to set just a little and then it was impossible to pour it.
 Oh my, time for a second adjustment.
 From the pudding fail, I still had an egg white left over and decided to make a meringue with it.